-The time I spent working on my first cover album, Song of Myself, was so rewarding, I decided to begin another.
-My long time friend and marvelous artist Eric Green has agreed to lend his fabulous artwork (Pool, see above) as cover art.
-I think it sets the mood perfectly and will be a major motivation (for me) to complete this project.
+The time I spent working on my first cover album, Song of Myself, was so rewarding, I decided to do another.
+My long time friend and marvelous artist Eric Green agreed to lend his fabulous artwork (Pool, see above) as cover art.
+It sets the mood perfectly.
 Thank you, Eric.

 I have been feeling better lately, breathing more easily, coughing much less, even though there are other health issues that make rehearsing and recording a challenge (due to my A1AD).
 My voice isn't any stronger, but not having to do re-takes (due to coughing) is a huge plus.
 Like in my previous project, I've chosen these songs to go with the aged quality of my voice.

 I've taken the liberty to change lyrics to a few of the songs.
 I thought: arrangers have a free hand to interpret chordal settings and melody, why can't singers do the same with lyrics?
-(They do, of course, but not often.)
+(They do, of course, but not often done.)
 Each of these songs tells a partial story of myself, of my journey.
 I changed some lyrics to keep that story honest.
-(Of course, I try to make all my arrangements into something unique.
+(Also, I try to make all my arrangements into something unique.
 I don't want to merely repeat what someone else did, do I?
 Life is too short.)

-For example, Richie Havens' masterpiece Paradise is a hip, uplifting yet cynical statement about not needing to believe in anything.
+For example, Richie Havens' recording of Paradise is a hip, uplifting yet cynical statement about not needing to believe in anything.
 But I just couldn't sing "searching is such a waste of time" and mean it.
-I changed the feel and flow of the song, as well as several other lyrics.
+I changed the feel and flow of the song, as well as several other lyrics, to tell a slightly new story.
 I also remade Gordon Lightfoot's folk epic Don Quixote into a blues-jazz tone poem, creating variations far more visceral and visual, and changed the last two stanzas.
 Since No More follows Don Quixote on the album, I sing "No more windmills" instead of "No more witches."
 In Alfie, I replace "I" with "you" in the line "As sure as I believe there's a heaven above."
 I rewrite the entire chorus for Show The Way.
 I have posted notes for every track. (see below)

 I've also created a few combined songs.
 They're aren't really medleys... more like poignant musical juxtapositions.
 Adding Dear Prudence as a coda to Dulcinea seemed both playful and apropos.
 Interjecting Dangling Conversation into Paul Simon's Still Crazy became a poignant flashback moment.
 Using Moon River coming out of Let Yourself Dream just seem natural.
 All these combinations try to add to the narrative of each song, as well as the album as a whole.

-Here are links to the song pages for some of the trackar.
+Here are links to the song pages for each track.
+They include lyrics and song comments.
 Text of lyrics are embedded in each mp3 song file, as well.
-Links to mp3s and extended liner notes for each song can be found on the follow pages:
+Links to early draft mp3s and extended liner notes for each song can be found on the follow pages: